Rotational invariance in critical planar lattice models: Preliminaries

 Two specific families of boundary conditions will be of special interest to us.
 On the one hand, the {\em free} boundary conditions, denoted 0, correspond to no wirings between boundary vertices.
 On the other hand, the {\em wired} boundary conditions, denoted 1, correspond to all boundary vertices being wired together.

-We will also consider the random-cluster model on infinite isoradial graphs $\bbG$ with free boundary conditions obtained by taking the limit of the measures with free boundary conditions on larger and larger finite graphs $G$ tending to $\bbG$.
-Set $\phi_{\bbG,q}$ for the measure in infinite volume, which, as shows in \cite{duminil2018universality} is unique for $1\le q\le 4$.
+We will also consider the random-cluster model on infinite isoradial graphs~$\bbG$ with free boundary conditions obtained by taking the limit of the measures with free boundary conditions on larger and larger finite graphs~$G$ tending to~$\bbG$.
+Set~$\phi_{\bbG,q}$ for the measure in infinite volume, which, as shown in \cite{DumLiMan18}, is unique for~$1\le q\le 4$.

 The choice of the isoradial parameters is such that the model is critical.
-This result was obtained in the case of the square lattice in \cite{BefDum12} and for isoradial graphs in \cite{duminil2018universality} (see also the anterior paper \cite{BefDumSmi12} for the case $q>4$). \bigbreak {\em As we will always fix isoradial weights and $q\in[1,4]$, we remove their dependency from the notation.}
+This result was obtained in the case of the square lattice in \cite{BefDum12} and for isoradial graphs in \cite{DumLiMan18} (see also the anterior paper \cite{BefDumSmi12} for the case~$q>4$).